Est. 2019 · Thornhill, Ontario

 The Argument

-That question points to the sensor, not the processor.
-The quality of machine intelligence is bounded, first and foremost, by the causal fidelity of its perception.
+The answer lives in perception.
+The quality of machine intelligence is bounded, first and foremost, by the causal fidelity of what it perceives.

 The Evidence